-The rollout of Google’s algorithm update, BERT (or Bidirectional Encoder Representations from Transformers), could be one of the most influential updates to search results in the past 5 years.
+The rollout of the Google BERT update to their algorithm (or Bidirectional Encoder Representations from Transformers), could be one of the most influential updates to search results in the past 5 years.
 The new update is estimated to affect about 10% of searches and is being used to better understand the intent behind them.

 To explain Google’s reasoning behind the update, here is a snippet from Google’s October 24, 2019 press release: